-Choose from three types of financing to suit the needs of your business.
+Choose from three types of business financing with this major bank.

 Each HSBC finance solution comes backed by years of experience from a global financial institution.
 HSBC offers online, phone and in-branch assistance with your lending needs.